Operation Round Up Grants Awarded For March Funding Cycle!

 When Are Grants Distributed?

 Operation Round Up grants are awarded quarterly in March, June, September and December.
-The next funding cycle will be for June, applications are due back to the Cooperative by 5p.m. on TBA.
+The next funding cycle will be for June, applications are due back to the Cooperative by 5 p.m. on May 22.

 Where Is The Money Going?